George Soros recommits himself to destroying nationalism

 George Soros and the Open Society Foundation – The pursuit of Utopia

-George Soros is one of a select number of individual who epitomize the character of radical secular humanism.
+George Soros is one of a select number of individuals who epitomize the character of radical secular humanism.
 He is successful, extremely wealthy and financially astute, with the ability to make money from any and every turn of financial, social and political events.
 He is, to quote C.S.
 Lewis, “dreadfully practical.”
 To be dreadfully practical does not sound very positive.
 And in his case, this is true.
 His Open Society Foundation promotes causes that on the surface often look to be quite compassionate and kind.
 But in reality, these policy directions promote decay and death.
 The reason for this is simply because they are based in the theological framework of “secular humanism.”

 Note that we used the word theological.
 This is absolutely the case, and it is well insulated because most secular Western media outlets will not dare to report “theology in action” as the source of a variety of policies and events that shape the world around us.
 Theology is of course, the study of religious faith, practice, and experience primarily.
 But it centers around some ultimate source, or Source, if you will.
 Every philosophy of life has a theological undercurrent to explain the “why” of why we subscribe to the teachings in question.
 The “religion” of secular humanism has its own pseudo-theology.
 Understanding its basis helps us decrypt the dangers of modern-day progressivism.